truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Services/SMBServiceSCALE.md

 * **Required - always encrypt transport (rejecting access if client does not support encryption - incompatible with SMB1 server `enable_smb1`)**

 Select the **Default** option to use the TrueNAS current behavior.
-There is not a technical limitation preventing an SMB client from negotiating an encrypted session if it is required.
+If set to default, there is not a technical limitation preventing an SMB client from negotiating an encrypted session if it is required.

 If concerned about having Windows SMB clients always using signing in your environment, make a GPO change on the client side to always sign SMB2+ traffic.
-This defaults to set the Windows **digitally sign communications (always)** to **off**.
+This defaults to the Windows settings **digitally sign communications (always)** and to **off**.

 For more information on Windows SMB-client side transport encryption see [Windows SMB Signing Policies](https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/overview-server-message-block-signing#policy-locations-for-smb-signing).